louisaaaaa/TECHIN510-final/README.md

 - How to use voice recognition to get user input
 - How to use pictures to improve UI
 ### What questions/problems did I face
-- I tried to scrape data from the web
+- I tried to scrape data from the web, but most websites have anti-scraping measures and I failed to do so
-- How to use prompts to get desired output
+- I could run the voice recognition on my local machine, but not on the server, streamlit cloud does not support it https://discuss.streamlit.io/t/error-installing-pyaudio-for-voice-processing/63630/3